 You are able to choose between two types of Dwell animation and also change the time before a Dwell Click is completed.
 If using the inbuilt Dwell option, the Repeating Mode is off by default, which means that to select the same button a second time, you will need to look away from it and back again.
 Changing this to Allow means you can keep dwelling on a button to repeatedly select it without looking away.
 Instead of using the inbuilt Dwell you can also use your own Dwell, Blink or Switch for Left Click instead to suit your preferences or eye gaze method.

 Another option that will affect how you control your vehicle is by choosing different vehicles.
 A lower top speed will mean slower turning, whilst a higher one will make turning more responsive.

 If you have any questions about using eye gaze with Open Drive, please get in touch with SpecialEffect.

 Open Drive is a new game on SpecialEffect’s website, eyegazegames.com.
 You can drive and explore an open environment or tackle obstacles like jumps and loop the loops to gather points to win trophies.
-There is currently one zone available, with three more to be added in 2022.
-The game is currently in beta.

 Open Drive can be played with eye movement alone when set up correctly with a compatible eye gaze camera.
 The game has options to enable it to be set up to work with your eye gaze camera and customise how you want to play.
 In this video we will look at these options.